 Here are some more facts of Uranus for kids that you should know about:

 What makes Uranus a planet?

-Uranus is the first planet that was discovered using a telescope; the planet is named after the Greek God Uranus, who personifies the sky.
-Back in the day, it wasn’t recognized as a planet because it was dim and it had an inactive orbit.
+Uranus is the first planet that was discovered using a telescope; the planet is named after the Greek God, Uranus, who personifies the sky.
+Back in the day, it wasn’t recognized as a planet because it was dim and had an inactive orbit.
 With Pluto no longer designated as a planet, the experts began to rethink the characteristics of a planet.

 In August 2006, the International Astronomical Union defined planets as, “Celestial bodies that should (1) orbit around the sun, (2) have a round shape and (3) be gravitationally dominant and no other bodies should be under its gravitational influence.”

 What is the planet profile of Uranus?